zhakhverdyan/Capstone1-hospital-readmission-prediction/README.md

 <img src="reports/readme_figures/cat_correl.png" width="700">

-Feature selection process is detailed in [Feature selection Jupyter notebook.](exploration/feature_selection/Feature_selection.ipynb)

 **Machine learning**

+All details and code is available in [Machine learning Jupyter notebooks.](models)

 Evaluated performance of select machine learning models on the dataset with reduced features.